Dtwo-sys/wspr_live/README.md

 ## 📊 Dashboard Example

 Here's a HTML Tempplate Card, add in needed you can add to your dashboard to show Rx Spots:
+Note the HTML Template Card requires the custom card to be installed from HACS

 ```yaml
 type: custom:html-template-card